Merkel's conservatives, SPD agree German coalition blueprint: sources

-BERLIN (Reuters) - German Chancellor Angela Merkel’s conservatives and the Social Democrats (SPD) agreed after all-night talks on Friday to a blueprint for formal coalition negotiations, party sources said, bolstering prospects for an end to months of political uncertainty.
+BERLIN (Reuters) - German Chancellor Angela Merkel’s conservatives and the Social Democrats (SPD) agreed after all-night talks on Friday to a blueprint for formal coalition negotiations, party sources said, raising prospects of an end to months of political uncertainty.

-The agreement between party and parliamentary leaders should pave the way for detailed negotiations in coming weeks, lifting the uncertainty that has undermined Germany’s role in international affairs and raised questions about how long Merkel will stay in her job.
+The agreement between party and parliamentary leaders should pave the way for detailed negotiations, ending a stalemate that has undermined Germany’s role in international affairs and raised questions about how long Merkel will stay in her job.

 Weakened by an election setback in September, Merkel turned to the left-leaning SPD to renew their so-called “grand coalition” after the collapse in November of talks on a three-way coalition with the Greens and Free Democrats (FDP).